protopopov1122/8SMC1/README.md

 Testing is performed in command.

-By now code have no license(most likely project will have some kind of GNU GPL in the end), but feel free to use project, contribute code and ideas.
+Project code is distributed under the terms of GNU LGPLv3.
+See COPYING and COPYING.LESSER